Expedited Health Care Appointments for Faculty and Their Families

 This program is for PSOM faculty, PSOM physicians, and their families is available at 267-758-4820.
 This program recognizes that PSOM faculty and physicians with busy schedules access the health care system in haphazard ways.
 For minor illnesses, they often treat themselves.
 For major illnesses, they often find care through informal social networks.
 The latter requires an understanding of how to navigate the system, which is becoming increasingly complex.

 The Penn Care Connects for Faculty initiative was identified in last year’s Faculty Wellness Campaign.
 This program recognizes that PSOM faculty and physicians with busy schedules access the health care system in haphazard ways.
 For minor illnesses, they often treat themselves.
 For major illnesses, they often find care through informal social networks.
 The latter requires an understanding of how to navigate the system, which is becoming increasingly complex.
 The goal of the Penn Care Connects for Faculty program is to provide seamless navigation and scheduling of care at Penn Medicine for our faculty and families.
 It was launched as the Clinical Navigator Program for Faculty in March of 2017.
-Since that time, we have received 72 calls and found our biggest demand to be primary care followed by an array of specialty needs including CHOP based care.

 Health Advocate can help you and your family navigate the complex waters of the healthcare system, saving you time, money and worry.
 All benefits-eligible faculty and staff can use this service, whether you’re covered under Penn’s health benefits or not.
 Simply pick up the phone and call Health Advocate at 1-866-799-2329 (toll-free).
 Trained Personal Health Advocates will work with you one-on-one to find the solutions you need.
 They’ll help you sort out billing concerns, get approval for covered services, locate the right treatment facilities, and coordinate health care for your elderly parents and more.